 We trust our team to make the right decisions on the accommodation and experiences we recommend and offer to our guests.
 We continually listen to what our guests have to say about their experience for additional verification.
 We have many examples about how our sustainability evaluation has contributed to our product decisions.
 Here are just a few.

 We avoid partnering with those who are not sensitive to the environment.
 Whenever we have found that accommodations are being irresponsible with energy by keeping air conditioning and lights on around the clock, or the unnecessary use of plastic products, we have discontinued the partnership.
-We enjoy working with partners who go out of their way to keep surrounding environment in which they operate clean and pollution free, such as The Tubkaak Krabi Boutique Resort in Thailand or Kilindi Zanzibar in Tanzania, who both work with the local community to undertake frequent beach cleaning projects.
+We enjoy working with partners who go out of their way to keep the surrounding environment in which they operate clean and pollution-free, such as The Tubkaak Krabi Boutique Resort in Thailand or Kilindi Zanzibar in Tanzania, who both works with the local community to undertake frequent beach cleaning projects.

 To really understand a culture, we believe in putting ourselves in the shoes of those we meet.
 We provide as many hands-on experiences as possible, which generate income for the local people who run them, such as a cooking class in Zanzibar, Tanzania.